In the Heights

 In the Heights is a musical with concept, music, and lyrics by Lin-Manuel Miranda and a book by Quiara Alegría Hudes.
-The story is set over the course of three days, involving characters in the largely Dominican American neighborhood of Washington Heights in Upper Manhattan, New York City.
+The story is a romance as well as a celebration of community, culture, and aspirations.
+It is set over the course of three days, involving characters in the largely Dominican American neighborhood of Washington Heights in Upper Manhattan, New York City.
+The score blends hip-hop, salsa, merengue, and soul.

 After a 2005 tryout in Waterford, Connecticut and a 2007 Off-Broadway run, the show opened on Broadway in March 2008.
 It was nominated for thirteen Tony Awards and won four, including Best Musical.
 A film adaptation of the musical was released in June 2021.